Armaritto/PintOS/README.md

 ## Sessions' Videos

-Here's a list of sessions I made (in Arabic) for Alexandria University, explaining PintOS & its phases requirements:
+Here's a list of sessions Eng.
+Khaled El-Tahan made (in Arabic) for Alexandria University, explaining PintOS & its phases requirements:

 1. [Phase 1 Requirements](https://youtu.be/RLx_0nnEjaM)
 2. [Phase 2 Requirements](https://youtu.be/bFUmvVgmbOs)